 - 3.1 It is not a criminal offence for development to take place without the requisite planning permission, but it is an offence to fail to comply with an enforcement notice.
 There is a 6 month period from the date of the offence occurring (that is the date by which the notice should have been complied with, not the date from which the breach of planning control occurred) in which a prosecution could be potentially brought. - 3.2 In Scotland the Crown Office and Procurator Fiscal Service (COPFS) are responsible for making decisions about prosecutorial actions.
 In the majority of instances, criminal offences are referred to COPFS by Police Scotland.
 However, other bodies who are the responsible regulatory organisation for particular legislative areas will also refer cases.
-This includes the Health and Safety Executive, the Scottish Environmental Protection Agency and local authorities in relation to planning and other matters. - 3.3 It should be noted that failure to comply with an enforcement notice is not only an offence, it is also a continuing offence should a prosecution be successfully brought, a conviction secured and the enforcement notice requirements remain outstanding.
-For example, if non-compliance with the enforcement notice requirements continued for a further month after conviction that would be a further 31/30 offences occurring which would bring further potential implications for a defendant in terms of further potential convictions, criminal records and levels of fines. - 3.4 The Town and Country Planning (Scotland) 1997 Act provides that "In determining the amount of any fine to be imposed on a person convicted of an offence under this section, the court shall in particular have regard to any financial benefit which has accrued or appears likely to accrue to him in consequence of the offence" - 3.5 The failure to comply with an enforcement notice is clearly regarded as a serious matter and understandably so by the Scottish Ministers because of its implications for the integrity of the planning system and indeed in relation to the upholding of the rule of law.
-The Planning
+This includes the Health and Safety Executive, the Scottish Environmental Protection Agency and local authorities in relation to planning and other matters. - 3.3 In this particular case, given the scale, nature and extent of the unauthorised development that has occurred, it is considered that the breach of planning control is at the serious end of the spectrum in terms of both the unauthorised developments involved and the failure to comply with any of the requirements of the enforcement notice.
+Officers have considered the issuing of Fixed Penalty Notice (FPN) as an alternative to prosecution.
+However, a FPN is limited in scope in that it would result in a maximum fine of £2,000, and that is not appropriate or sufficient in this instance.
+The issuing of a FPN precludes other prosecutorial action if it is paid within 30 days. - 3.4 It should be noted that failure to comply with an enforcement notice is not only an offence, it is also a continuing offence should a prosecution be successfully brought, a conviction secured and the enforcement notice requirements remain outstanding.
+For example, if noncompliance with the enforcement notice requirements continued for a further month after conviction that would be a further 31 offences occurring which would bring further potential implications for a defendant in terms of further potential convictions, criminal records and levels of fines. - 3.5 The Town and Country Planning (Scotland) 1997 Act provides that "In determining the amount of any fine to be imposed on a person convicted of an offence under this section, the court shall in particular have regard to any financial benefit which has accrued or appears likely to accrue to him in consequence of the offence"

-(Scotland) Act 2019 which has now been enacted specifically provided for the increasing of fines for a number of enforcement related matters.
+3.6 The failure to comply with an enforcement notice is clearly regarded as a serious matter and understandably so by the Scottish Ministers because of its implications for the integrity of the planning system and indeed in relation to the upholding of the rule of law.
+The Planning (Scotland) Act 2019 which has now been enacted specifically provided for the increasing of fines for a number of enforcement related matters.
 In relation to enforcement notices the level of fine on successful prosecution has increased from a maximum of £20,000 to £50,000.